Native Backend

 - Has no native imports (pure Tish + file imports only)

-- Benefits from a faster build (no cargo invocation)
+- Benefits from a fast build (no cargo + rustc overhead)

 - Does not need